 Few side effects have been reported with Radiesse, with minor irritation, edema, swelling, itching, discoloration or tenderness at the injection site being the most common adverse events.
 If you do experience a side effect such as redness, bruising, or swelling, you may be advised to elevate your head and apply ice.
 Side effects typically resolve within two days.

 What do you need to know about Radiesse dermal filler?
-Contact Petro Cosmetic Surgery to learn more about our non-surgical cosmetic treatments including Radiesse.
+Contact Petro Facial Plastic Surgery to learn more about our non-surgical cosmetic treatments including Radiesse.